-Tony Grossi covers the Cleveland Browns for 850 ESPN Cleveland, and The Land on Demand.
-A 35-year veteran covering football in Cleveland, Tony is also 1 of 48 members on the Pro Football Hall of Fame selection committee.
-A graduate of Ohio University's Scripp's School of Journalism, Grossi has accomplished much in his career, most prominently being dubbed The General of The 100Years War.
+Tony Grossi covers the Cleveland Browns for 850 ESPN Cleveland and The Land on Demand.
+A 35-year veteran covering football in Cleveland, Tony is 1 of 48 members on the Pro Football Hall of Fame selection committee.
+A graduate of Ohio University's Scripps School of Journalism, Grossi has accomplished much in his career, including covering 35 Super Bowls and 34 NFL Drafts.
+He has been dubbed "The General of The 100Years War."
 Enjoy writing from one of the best in the business below...

 The running backs should be the team’s offensive identity.

 Five touchdowns outlasts the Bengals and rookie QB Joe Burrow in Browns’ first win, 35-30.

 Instant takeaways from Browns’ 35-30 win over Cincinnati Bengals …